yijing-sie/CandyStore/README.md

 ---

-By clicking the candy names on the screen, the application automatically accumuates the prices to compute the total amount of money due by a customer as a cash register.
+By clicking the candy names on the screen, the application automatically accumulates  the prices to compute the total amount of money due by a customer as a cash register.

 The rest of the features enables users to run the application as a cash register:

 4. **Reset**: During the accumulation, users can click the dollar sign button ![image](https://user-images.githubusercontent.com/84282744/189680752-98ae091c-65b7-4cad-8bda-83234e02282a.png) in the top right corner of the screen to restart the accumulation if they clicked the wrong candy by accident

-5. **Check out**: Users can get the total charge for the current customer by clicking the check out button at the bottom of the screen and add it to the total revenue
+5. **Check out**: Users can get the total charge for the current customer by clicking the `check out` button at the bottom of the screen and adding it to the total revenue

 6. **Total Revenue**: Users can get the total revenue by using the `TotalRevenue` option in the top right corner of the screen ![image](https://user-images.githubusercontent.com/84282744/189675743-5567e4f2-d38b-4ad3-97fa-f24986d73c3e.png)

-Below is the demonstration for the three aforementioned features on the **Android Emulator**:
+Below is a demonstration of the three aforementioned features on the **Android Emulator**:

 https://user-images.githubusercontent.com/84282744/189671587-1d524723-b1ed-4328-b90a-b315f425adda.mp4